How to Get Your Alaska Insurance License (2026)

 Alaska Has No Mandatory Pre-Licensing Education

 Alaska does not require any pre-licensing hours.
 You can go straight to the Pearson VUE exam after self-study.
-Cost tip: schedule Life and Accident & Health exams on the same day at a Pearson VUE test center — you pay one $89 session fee for both (saves $89 vs. two separate sessions).
+Cost tip: schedule Life and Accident & Health exams on the same day at a Pearson VUE test center — you pay one $89 session fee for both (can avoid an extra exam appointment compared with $89 vs. two separate sessions).
 This deal is not available for online proctored testing.

 Top 3 Alaska Insurance Exam Prep Courses